 No Win No Fee* agreements work in tandem with an insurance policy – either one you already have or specialist After the Event cover we can help you organise.
 If your solicitor wins compensation for you, then you pay them a success fee.
-This amount is agreed at the start of your claim and can be no more than 25% of your final settlement figure.
+This amount is agreed at the start of your claim.
+Standard fees for successful claims are 25% of the compensation you receive.
 If you lose, your solicitor will waive their legal fees so you do not owe them a penny.

 In addition to protecting you from financial hardship if your claim is not successful, No Win No Fee* agreements provide the reassurance your solicitor will do everything they can to maximise the amount of compensation you receive because of the way their payment is tied to yours.

 We only offer to work under a No Win No Fee* agreement in Norwich if we believe there is a high likelihood your claim will be successful.